CHAPTER ONE

 “Where is she?”
 He looked around the front room and toward the hall leading to the bedrooms.

 “She is at Fernanda’s house, helping her with the baby.”
 Fernanda was one of his sisters, and she’d just had a baby about six months ago.
-“We felt the distraction would be good for her.”
+“We thought the distraction would be good for her.”

 His folks had been very busy for a very long time.